 Decoration

-- Cut the cake in half on the longer side since it is a rectangle cake.
+- Cut the cake in half on the longer side as it is rectangular.

 - Cut six triangle slices on each half side of the cake.
 It will give you twelve Christmas cake tree slices.

-- Egg-free Christmas tree mini cakes are ready to serve!!
+- Egg-free Christmas tree mini cakes are ready to share!!

 Video